Aircloak/aircloak/etcd/README.md

 ## Running

-In most cases, you'll want to power your local components.
-In this case, simply call `etcd/container.sh start` (make sure Docker is started).
+All etcd instances are started automatically from `start_dependencies.sh`.
+If you need to apply some new settings, you can simply restart the container with `etcd/container.sh start`.
 This will cause previous instances of etcd to stop, and restart them again (in background).
-All the necessary environments will be configured.
-If you change some etcd values and want to reload new settings, just invoke `etcd/container.sh start` again.

 ## Overriding settings